ngrx/platform/projects/ngrx.io/content/guide/effects/lifecycle.md

 Starting with version 8, when an error happens in the effect's main stream it is reported using Angular's `ErrorHandler`, and the source effect is **automatically** resubscribed to (instead of completing), so it continues to listen to all dispatched Actions.
+By default, effects are resubscribed up to 10 errors.

 Generally, errors should be handled by users.
 However, for the cases where errors were missed, this new behavior adds an additional safety net.